About Dubare Elephant Camp

 Innovative ways have also been introduced by these authorities for the betterment of the camp’s life led by these animals.
 Some of these ways are interactions of the tourists with the elephant, opportunity to bathe them and then feed them.
 Also touring the whole forest area around in the Jungle Safari is another delight.

-Multiple activities like trekking and camping are regularly hosted around the Dubare Elephant Camp by the highly trained professionals.
+Multiple activities like trekking and camping are regularly hosted around the Dubare Elephant Camp by highly trained professionals.

 Otherwise, visiting in summers can be plentiful fun too because of the clear weather and no scope of heavy rainfall as such.